 top of page

-How does stem cell therapy work and what do they do?
+How does Regenerative therapy work and what do they do?

-Stem cells are our body's natural internal repair system.
-In short, stem cells seek out damage in the body and work to regenerate damaged tissue.
+Biologics (cells) are our body's natural internal repair system.
+In short, these cells seek out damage in the body and work to regenerate damaged tissue.

 Where do the cells come from?